 Analyzing Rio Tinto's Unusual Options Activity

-Rio Tinto (NYSE:RIO) shares experienced unusual options activity on Monday.
-The stock price moved up to $85.97 following the option alert.
+On Thursday, shares of Rio Tinto (NYSE:RIO) saw unusual options activity.
+After the option alert, the stock price moved up to $89.25.

 - Expiration Date: 2021-08-20